Triticum aestivum (Wheat) Transformation

 Add-On Services and Custom Options

-• Multi-Genome CRISPR Screening: Specialized bioinformatics and sequencing to track edits across A, B, and D sub-genomes.
+Specialized bioinformatics and deep sequencing services to precisely track and verify editing events across the A, B, and D sub-genomes.

 Learn More